-The following risky loan features are not allowable under the HBA Program: adjustable-rate mortgages (ARMs'), loans with balloon payments, loans with pre-payment penalties, loans with negative amortization, or interest-only.
+The following risky loan features are not allowable under the HBA Program: adjustablerate mortgages (ARMs'), loans with balloon payments, loans with pre-payment penalties, loans with negative amortization, or interest-only.

-PRHFA reserves the right to deny assistance if it finds that the transaction's structure infringes upon the HBA Program's overall purpose or serves to unjustly enrich an individual or institution.
+PRHFA reserves the right to deny assistance if it finds that the transaction's structure infringes upon the HBA Program's overall purpose or serves to unfairly enrichment of unjustly enrich an individual or institution.